membraneframework/membrane_demo/rtp_to_hls/README.md

     videotestsrc ! video/x-raw,format=I420 ! x264enc key-int-max=10 tune=zerolatency ! rtph264pay pt=96 ! udpsink host=127.0.0.1 port=5000
 ```

-HLS header and segment files will be created in `output` directory along with playlist files.
+HLS header and segment files will be created in the `output` directory along with playlist files.

-To play the HLS stream you need to serve the content of `output` dir, e.g. by running:
+To play the HLS stream you need to serve the content of the `output` dir, e.g. by running:

 ```shell
 cd output && python3 -m http.server 8000
 ```

-Then, you can open the url `http://localhost:8000/index.m3u8` in some player, e.g. `ffplay` or `vlc`
+Then, you can open the URL `http://localhost:8000/index.m3u8` in some players, e.g. `ffplay` or `vlc`

 ```shell
 ffplay http://localhost:8000/index.m3u8